fullstack-development/developers-roadmap/backend/python/junior-2/django.md

 - What is a `storage object`?
 - What is a `FileSystemStorage`?
 - How to customize the storage?
-- What is the purpose of the MEDIA_ROOT and MEDIA_URL settings in Django?
+- What is the purpose of the `MEDIA_ROOT` and `MEDIA_URL` settings in Django?
 - How to create a form for file uploads?
-- What is the role of the request.FILES object?
+- What is the role of the `request.FILES` object?
 - What attribute should be set for the form with file uploading?
 - What is an `Upload Handler`?
 - What serializer field do you use to upload file in DRF?
-What content-type do you use in request to upload file
+What content-type do you use in request to upload file?
 - How do you manage and clean up unused files in Django?

 #### Resources